Shynixn/ShyScoreboard/docs/wiki/docs/installation.md

 A command scoreboard is only visible after being added via the command ``/shyscoreboard add <scoreboard> [player]`` to a player.
 This ensures a scoreboard is not always visible, which works best for servers having ``OP Players``.
 Add this command to worlds or regions on your server managed by your world or region plugins.
 This allows to display different scoreboards when a player enters different worlds, regions or minigames.

+#### WORLDGUARD

+A worldguard scoreboard is only visible after a flag with the name of the scoreboard has been added to an existing WorldGuard region.
+This is the recommended type of scoreboard if you are already using WorldGuard on your server.
+This type also works with overlapping regions and is compatible to WorldGuard 7 and 6.

 ## Creating a scoreboard